nataliering/Resolving-the-complex-Bordetella-pertussis-genome-using-barcoded-nanopore-sequencing/README.md

 *Department of Biology and Biochemistry, University of Bath*

 This repository is currently a work-in-progress (mostly due to data upload speed!), but will support both our paper (once submitted) and poster presentation at London Calling 2018.
 Content will include:
-- [ ] our full methodology, including any homemade code and commands used for community-built tools, plus a shell script to run either of our final pipelines
+- [ ] our full methodology, including any homemade code and commands used for community-built tools, plus a shell script to run either of our final pipelines (hybrid or long-read-only)
 - [ ] links to our data repository, including raw and processed reads (fastq), and genome assembler test intermediates and final assemblies
 - [ ] extended results and links to full metadata/supplementary files
 - [ ] references and other recommended reading